Here's the real deal...

 Use your pointer finger or a pelvic wand and move it slowly around the inside of your pelvis in a clockwise motion.
 You can invite your partner to “coach” this exercise using their finger and allow them to study every angle up close.
 When you find a tight spot, hold light to medium pressure for 20 seconds and you’ll feel it loosen.

 Remember (both of you!) to breathe, stay present, and communicate what you’re feeling, especially if it becomes painful.
-For added pleasure, use the thumb to rub your clitoris simultaneously.
+For added pleasure, use the thumb to rub your clitoris simultaneously, or have a little help with this!
 You can relax by placing a pillow underneath your hips, lightly grazing your body and your partners’, putting on soft music, and lighting candles.
 Or how about trying this in the bath?

 Foreplay and positions matter